Registering a stillbirth

 - full addresses and occupations of the parents

 You must register a stillbirth in person, but you can do it at any District Registrar's office in Northern Ireland.

-You have one year from the date of the stillbirth to complete the registration.
+You have one year from the date of the stillbirth to finish the registration.

-Once the registration is completed, the Registrar will issue a stillbirth certificate free of charge.
+Once the registration is finished, the Registrar will issue a stillbirth certificate free of charge.

 Order a stillbirth certificate